Anyone who has OCD knows that OCD is anything but funny.

 When people use the terms “obsessed,” “obsessive” and “compulsive” incorrectly, it leads to misunderstanding about OCD.
-You may have even heard someone say, “That child must have OCD” when describing a young person who is preoccupied with orderliness, has a strong interest in a subject or frequently performs the same activity (e.g., arranges a shelf or desk every day).
+It’s not unusual to hear someone say, “That person must have OCD” when describing a person who is preoccupied with orderliness, has a strong interest in a subject or frequently performs the same activity (e.g., washes the bathroom every day).

 Obsessive Compulsive Personality Disorder (OCPD) — Easily Confused With OCD

 Obsessive Compulsive Personality Disorder is sometimes mistaken for OCD.
 While the names are confusingly similar, the disorders are quite different.
-OCD is an anxiety disorder, while OCPD is a personality disorder.
+OCD is an anxiety disorder, whereas OCPD is a personality disorder.

-OCPD, which involves a preoccupation with orderliness, perfectionism and control in virtually every part of an individual’s life, is usually identified in early adulthood.
+Usually identified in early adulthood, OCPD involves a preoccupation with orderliness, perfectionism and control in virtually every part of an individual’s life.
 People with OCPD may spend an extraordinary amount of time cleaning their homes because they want them to be immaculate.
-They may keep their closets extremely orderly and aligned and may become annoyed if their orderliness is disturbed.
+Or they may keep their closets extremely orderly and aligned and may become annoyed if their orderliness is disturbed.
 Rather than being anxious about this, however, they see their behavior and thoughts as being OK.

 Others may find OCPD behavior “odd” or extremely frustrating.
 In fact, OCPD may interfere with a person's social relationships.
 But it’s not OCD.
 Individuals with OCPD like the world the way they shape it.
-People with OCD, however, don’t like what’s happening to them and are overwhelmed by the thoughts and fears that intrude into their minds.
-They want the obsessive thoughts, doubts, and urges that cause them to perform rituals to stop, but they don’t know how to silence “the monster” in their heads.
+By contrast, people with OCD don’t like what’s happening to them and are overwhelmed by the thoughts and fears that invade their minds.
+They want the obsessive thoughts, doubts, and urges that cause them to perform compulsions to stop, but they don’t know how to silence “the monster” in their heads

 Other Non-OCD Behaviors

-OCD does not include having a desire to collect items or being drawn to a particular area of interest such as stamps, coins, antiques, books by a favorite author or even science fiction fantasy or cartoon memorabilia.
-Collectors find pleasure in the hunt for items they’re interested in, and they enjoy talking about their collections or showing them to others.
+OCD also does not include collectors who have an avid interest in a subject, whether it’s something like your grandfather’s stamp collection, your own baseball card collection or science fiction “fan” memorabilia.
+Collectors derive pleasure from the hunt for items they’re interested in, and enjoy talking about their collections or showing them to others.

-Similarly, sports enthusiasts may talk about their favorite sport or recite a litany of sports statistics.
-Normal, age-appropriate interests in a subject do not indicate the presence of OCD.
+Similarly, sports “nuts” may talk about their favorite sport or recite a litany of sports statistics.
+But their passion for sports doesn’t mean they have OCD.